tinalexander/tinalexander.github.io/notes/2024/06-june.md

 # June 7, 2024

+## Nevada's agriculture department on FDA's raw milk and H5N1 letter

+- **Source:** emailed statement
+- **Attribution:** Nevada Department of Agriculture spokesperson
+- **Date:** received June 7, 2024

+> Thanks for reaching out.
+Raw milk sales for human consumption are illegal in Nevada.
+For questions on raw milk, I recommend you reach out to California, Idaho, or Arizona agriculture departments, as they allow its sale.
+The NDA is testing dairy cattle according to the requirements for cattle movement.
+There have been no reported cases of H5N1 in Nevada.

 ## South Carolina's health department on FDA's raw milk and H5N1 letter

 - **Source:** emailed statement